j-holub/Node-MPV/readme.md

 npm install node-mpv@"^1.x.x"
 ```

-This will install and update to the latest **1.x.x** verison, but never to anything >= **2.x.x**.
+This will install and update to the latest **1.x.x** version, but never to anything >= **2.x.x**.
 With this, you will automatically get bug fixes for version 1, without having to worry about any API breaking changes.
 Keep in mind, that I most likely won't add any new features to Version 1, but only provide bug fixes.
-Also you should considder switching to Version 2, there is even a handy [migration guide](migrationguide.md).
+Also, you should consider switching to Version 2, there is even a handy [migration guide](migrationguide.md).

 ## Migration to Node-MPV 2